toddrun/financial-games/README.md

 100% certain how this will work, or even if the game master can provide any benefit to a participating game, but it should be an interesting challenge.

+You can see the current game in action <a href="https://github.com/toddrun/financial-games.git">here</a>